-Α. Report on Internal Control and Compliance Material to the Financial Statements ---- --
+A. Report on Internal Control and Compliance Material to the Financial Statements

 Internal Control

-Material weakness(es) identified Yes X No
+Material weakness Yes X No

-Control deficiencies identified

-that are not considered to be
+Control deficiencies identified that are not

-material weakness(es) Yes X None reported
+considered to be material weakness Yes X None reported

 Compliance

-Noncompliance material to

-financial statements Yes X No
+Compliance material to financial statements Yes X No

-Section II - Financial Statement Findings
+Secti on II - Financial Statement Findings

+No matters are reported.